SH-alii/SH-alii/README.md

   Note: Featured Projects are PRIVATE repos, so they're listed (no links) as a showcase.
 If you make a repo public later, link it: [Name](https://github.com/SH-alii/repo).
   Theme: swap `radical` (and the FE428E accent) for another theme to restyle.

+  SNAKE: the 🐍 section needs a GitHub Action that generates the SVG into the `output` branch of the SH-alii repo.
+The workflow file is at .github/workflows/snake.yml — copy it into the repo too.
+Until the Action runs once, the snake image will be blank.
+See SETUP-INSTRUCTIONS.md.
 -->